Virus spikes could emerge weeks after US economic reopenings

-U.S. states are beginning to restart their economies after months of paralyzing coronavirus lockdowns, but it could take weeks until it becomes clear whether those reopenings will cause a spike in COVID-19 cases.
+U.S. states are beginning to restart their economies after months of paralyzing coronavirus lockdowns, but it could take weeks until it becomes clear whether those reopenings will cause a spike in COVID-19 cases, experts said Wednesday.

 The outbreak’s trajectory varies wildly across the country, with steep increases in cases in some places, decreases in others and infection rates that can shift dramatically from neighborhood to neighborhood.

-“Part of the challenge is although we are focused on the top-line national numbers in terms of our attention, what we are seeing is 50 different curves and 50 different stories playing out,” Thomas Tsai, assistant professor at the Harvard Global Health Institute, said Wednesday.
+“Part of the challenge is although we are focused on the top-line national numbers in terms of our attention, what we are seeing is 50 different curves and 50 different stories playing out,” said Thomas Tsai, assistant professor at the Harvard Global Health Institute.
 “And what we have seen about COVID-19 is that the story and the effect is often very local.”

-A handful of states started easing their lockdowns about two weeks ago, ranging from shopping malls in Texas to beach hotels in South Carolina to gyms in Wyoming.

 “As we saw early in the year, epidemics of COVID-19 start slow and take some time to build and become evident,” Watson said in an email.

-“This virus may never go away,” Dr. Michael Ryan said at a press briefing in Geneva.
-Without a vaccine, he said it could take years for the global population to build up sufficient levels of immunity.
+“This virus may never go away,” Dr. Michael Ryan said at a press briefing.
+Without a vaccine, he said, it could take years for the global population to build up sufficient levels of immunity.

 “If you are doing adequate testing, it will take two to three weeks” to spot an increase, Dr. Ashish Jha, director of Harvard’s Global Health Institute, said Wednesday as he prepared to speak to a congressional subcommittee on the crisis.